-Sensitivity analysis (Continued)
+Sensitivity analysis (continued)

-(iii) Commodity price risk could adversely affect the Company.
+- (ii) The Company is exposed to foreign currency risk on fluctuations related to cash, accounts receivable and advances, long-term deposit, accounts payable and other liabilities and due to related parties that are denominated in GBP.
+As at December 31, 2012, had the GBP weakened/strengthened by 5% against the CAD with all other variables held constant, the Company's consolidated comprehensive loss for the year ended December 31, 2012 would have been approximately \$72,000 higher/lower as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments.
+Similarly, as at December 31, 2012, shareholders' equity would have been approximately \$72,000 lower/higher had the GBP weakened/strengthened by 5% against the CAD as a result of foreign exchange losses/gains on translation of non-CAD denominated financial instruments. - (iii) Commodity price risk could adversely affect the Company.
 In particular, the Company's future profitability and viability of development depends upon the world market price of gold.
 Gold prices have fluctuated widely in recent years.
 There is no assurance that, even as commercial quantities of gold may be produced in the future, a profitable market will exist for them.
 A decline in the market price of gold may also require the Company to reduce production of its mineral resources, which could have a material and adverse effect on the Company's value.
 Net income would be impacted by changes in average realized gold prices.
-Sensitivity to a plus or a minus 10% change in average realized gold prices would affect net income and shareholders' equity by approximately \$921,000.
+Sensitivity to a plus or a minus 10% change in average realized gold prices would affect net loss and shareholders' equity by approximately \$445,000.